 Learn how to use the TKGI Command Line Interface (TKGI CLI) to provision Kubernetes clusters.
 You can use the TKGI CLI to provision and manage Kubernetes clusters.
 You can create and delete clusters, view cluster state, and work with network profiles created with TKGI.

 You can deploy stateful workloads with TKGI on vSphere on Kubernetes clusters.
-TKGI supports the vSphere Cloud Provider storage plugin through Project Hatchway.
-This native integration supports Kubernetes storage primitives for volumes, including Persistent Volumes (PV), Persistent Volume Claims (PVC), Storage Classes and Stateful Sets.
+TKGI supports the legacy vSphere Cloud Provider storage plugin for vSphere Volumes as well as supporting Cloud Native Storage (CNS) using the vSphere Cloud Storage Interface (CSI) driver.
+This encompasses Kubernetes storage primitives for volumes, including Persistent Volumes (PV), Persistent Volume Claims (PVC), Storage Classes and Stateful Sets.
 It also provides enterprise-grade storage features such as Storage Policy Based Management (SPBM) with VMware vSAN to Kubernetes-based applications.

 Learn how to create a multi-tenant environment for each Kubernetes cluster when using TKGI on vSphere with NSX-T. Also, with NSX-T micro-segmentation, Kubernetes namespaces can be secured for multiple teams using a shared cluster.
 You can create NST-T network profiles to customize network resources such as load balancer size, node and pod networks, and DNS configuration.